Counselling And Psychological Services

 What other orders can the Court make in a family violence case?

 What if I am afraid to see the Respondent in Court?

 You may wish to have your family member or friend accompany you to the Court.
-If no one is able to accompany you, you may discuss with the counsellors at the Protection Order Services regarding alternative arrangements, such as attending the Court Mentions at a video-link agency.
+If no one is able to accompany you, you may discuss with the counsellors at the Family Protection Centre regarding alternative arrangements, such as attending the Court Mentions at a video-link agency.
 Please note that this option is not available during a court trial.

 What happens if the respondent does not obey the court order(s)?

 You should report the matter to the police immediately.
 The police will then decide whether to investigate the matter, and whether to charge the respondent for a breach of the order.
 This will be done in the

 Criminal Justice Division at the State Courts building.

 If you obtained your protection order before 1 May 1997, you can file a Magistrate's Complaint for breach of the order at the